jthieffry/asaca-notes/Advanced EC2.md

 * Amazon RDS instances arent supported.
 * Placement groups are not supported.
 * Hosts can be shared with other accounts via the RAM service.

+## Enhanced Networking and EBS Optimized

+* Enhanced networking use SRIOV: physical NIC is virtualization-aware.
+* Comes at no charge.
+Available on most EC2 types.
+* Higher IO and lower host cpu usage.
+More bandwidth.
+Hogher packet per second.
+Consistent lower latency.
+* EBS Optimized:
+* Historically, data and backbone (EBS) network as shared.
+* EBS optimized means that we now have dedicated capacity (network) for EBS.
+* Most instances support it and have it enablrd by default.
+* Older instance might support it but comes at cost extra.